aiddata/cambodia_eba_gie/README.md

 `village_grid_files (folder)` - extracted from GeoQuery by Seth and sent to cambodia_eba_gie Slack channel as a zip file

 `gadm36_KHM_4_sp.rds` - level 4 Cambodia admin. boundaries.
 Pulled from GADM website.
 This data is spatially joined with our villages data to ensure proper specification of village, commune, district, and province.

+`governance (folder)` - pdfs retrieved from Brad's Dropbox.
+Converted to Excel either by hand or using Adobe

+###visualizations in the report - where they came from